jdyeakel/2024_PredSizeDiet/README.md

 ## Description
 This repository contains the code required to reproduce the analyses used in the manuscript *Exploring ecological drivers of mammalian predator size and diet across the Cenozoic* by JD Yeakel, MC Hutchinson, CP Kempes, PL Koch, JL Gill, and MM Pires.
 The primary files include the Mathematica files `1_subsidy.nb` and `2_competition.nb`.
-*   `/1_subsidy.nb`: This notebook reproduces the analyses for the tri-trophic motif where the predator derives its energy from both an herbivore consumer and an external subsidy.
+*   `/1_subsidy.nb`: This notebook reproduces the analyses for the tri-trophic motif where the predator derives its energy from both an herbivore prey and an external subsidy.
-*   `/2_competition.nb`: This notebook reproduces the analyses for the tri-trophic motif where the predator derives its energy from two herbivore consumers, which both compete for plant resource.
+*   `/2_competition.nb`: This notebook reproduces the analyses for the tri-trophic motif where the predator derives its energy from two herbivore consumer, which both compete for plant resource.
 *   Both notebooks require: `src/allometric_functions_predpersp.nb`, `src/analysis_functions.nb`, `src/metabolic_constants.nb`, and `ppmr_primary.nb`, which are described below.
     *   `/src/metabolic_constants.nb`: Metabolic constants used to parameterize the timescales associated with growth, reproduction, and mortality of the plant resource, both mammalian herbivore species, and the mammalian predator species.
     *   `/src/allometric_functions_predpersp.nb`: Defines functions related to growth, reproduction, and mortality of all species in the motif, integrating the metabolic constants.